bnb-chain/bnb-chain.github.io/docs/bcfusion/users/stake-migration.md

 The BSC wallet will receive the token after approximately one minute.

-For Trust mobile multi-chain users, you need to open the `Swap` tab, and choose From network as `BNB Beacon Chain` and To network as `BNB Smart Chain` for mainnet asset transfer.
+For TrustWallet mobile multi-chain users, you need to open the `Swap` tab, and choose From network as `BNB Beacon Chain` and To network as `BNB Smart Chain` for mainnet asset transfer.

 Then find the asset you want to transfer and input the transfer amount.